ArmandBester/CV/README.md

 Successfully raised publication fees for our PhyloPi paper published in PLoS ONE as listed under publications.

 ##### SARS-COV2

-Next generation sequenceing and survailance of SARS-COV2 genomes where I am involved in samples selection, bio-informatics and genome consensus generation and quality control.
+Next generation sequencing and surveillance of SARS-COV2 genomes where I am involved in sample selection, bio-informatics and genome consensus generation and quality control (MRC funding as a member of the Network for Genomic Surveillance in South Africa).

-Seroepidemiology from HIV viral load samples.
+Seroepidemiology from HIV viral load samples using repeated cross-sectional sampling of approximately 5000 samples.

 ##### Diabetes type 2